mebbert/Dark_and_Camouflaged_genes/camo_bed_files/README.md

 will be left *unmasked*.
 Essientially, it includes the one region (semi-randomly selected) in each camo group where all reads for that group of identical sequence should align.
 This removes alignment ambiguity for the aligner so that the reads get a strong mapping quality (MAPQ), making it possible to call variants for those regions (all treated as one).
-This bed is also expanded by 50 bp to ensure we don't lose reads on the edge of the camouflaged region.
-To mask the genome, the `align_to.bed` file is first complemented (`bedtools complement`) and the complement is passed into `bedtools maskFasta` to mask the reference.
+To mask the genome, the `align_to.bed` file is first expanded by 50 bp (`bedtools slop`) to ensure we don't lose reads on the edge of the camouflaged region, and is then complemented (`bedtools complement`) to invert the `.bed` file.
+The complement is then passed into `bedtools maskFasta` to mask the reference.

 ## extraction.bed (previously the 'realign.bed').